samisbakedham/Clerici/README.md

 Third-party dependencies are usually under `/usr/pkg/`, but if you have a custom setup, adjust the "/usr/pkg" (below) accordingly.

-Clone the CLC repository recursively and checkout the most recent release as described above.
-Then build CLC: `gmake BOOST_ROOT=/usr/pkg LDFLAGS="-Wl,-R/usr/pkg/lib" release`.
+Clone the UTTC repository recursively and checkout the most recent release as described above.
+Then build UTTC: `gmake BOOST_ROOT=/usr/pkg LDFLAGS="-Wl,-R/usr/pkg/lib" release`.
 The resulting executables can be found in `build/NetBSD/[Release version]/Release/bin/`.

 ### On Solaris: